ejedev/TwitchCommand/README.md

 `visit`  Silently visits a website.
 Structured as `visit link`

-`screen` Takes a screenshot.
-Returns an imgur link in the twitch chat.
-Structured as `screen`

 ### Screen currently does not work.
 I'm fixing it now.

 # Usage